To The Top

 CIE’s outreach to all MU undergraduate students.

-Grad School 101 Professional Development Series provides current undergraduate students a Glimpse into the Graduate School application process with the resources, programming, and support that are necessary to achieve their aspirations for graduate study.
+Grad School 101 Professional Development Series provides current undergraduate students a Glimpse into the Graduate School application process with the resources, programming, and support necessary to achieve their aspirations for graduate study.

 The Grad School 101: Professional Development Series aims to help Mizzou undergraduates learn about graduate school through four sessions.
 Each semester will see the series repeated up to three times.
 In the Fall semester, the series will take place in September, October, and November, and in the Spring semester, February, March, and April.
 There will be two series modalities, in-person and online.